hansel163/PomoTimer/README.md

 - Reset timer when stopped
 - Clear timer
 - Double click to edit
-- 2 cycling timers for working and break
+- 2 alternation timers for working and break
 - Alarm when one timer is run out
-- Show timer on task bar
-- Minimized to system tray
+- Show icon on system tray
 - Max timer: 99:59:59
 - Setting:
    * Set hour/minute/second of each timer